tags420/npme-docker/README.md

-# npme Docker
+# npme Docker Image

 run npm Enterprise in a Docker container.

-# Running npm Enterprise as a container
+## Running npm Enterprise as a container

 1. clone this repo.
 2. visit https://www.npmjs.org/enterprise, and signup for a license.